lazpeng/etsuko/README.md

 than the default, a *fontOverride=* can be specified in the header as well.

 ***
-This repository includes code in the public domain from the following projects:
+This repository includes code in the public domain from the following projects, contained inside the contrib/ folder:
 * nothings/stb: https://github.com/nothings/stb
 * lieff/minimp3: https://github.com/lieff/minimp3

-Also includes shaders written by Inigo Quilez, released under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License ([original](https://www.shadertoy.com/view/wdyczG)), slightly modified to work in the program's context and under the selected OpenGL version:
+Also includes shaders written by Inigo Quilez, released under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License ([original](https://www.shadertoy.com/view/wdyczG)), slightly modified to work in the program's context and under the selected OpenGL version, and as such those modified shaders are available under the same license:
-* contrib/am gradient.frag.glsl
+* shaders/am gradient.frag.glsl
-* contrib/cloud gradient.frag.glsl
+* shaders/cloud gradient.frag.glsl